 Entrance #1: Brooklyn Bridge Promenade on Centre Street/Park Row

-I would say 95%+ of people use the main entrance on the Manhattan side.
+I would say 95%+ of people who are entering from Manhattan use this main entrance on the Manhattan side.
 To give you a visual aerial view here, I have included a screenshot below that shows where the entrance is relative to its surroundings.

 You have City Hall Park to the west and the David N. Dinkins Manhattan Municipal Building to the north.
 Between the two you will find a plaza (named Living Memorial Grove), where the Brooklyn Bridge Pathway begins.